aglab2/tutorials/git.md

  * "original" URL: https://github.com/aglab2/[REPO_NAME]
  * Your "fork" URL: https://github.com/[YOUR_NAME]/[REPO_NAME]

 Use your fork https://github.com/[YOUR_NAME]/[REPO_NAME] to add contents to.
 To change the content of your fork, the easiest way is to use "git" command line tool in "cmder".
-Acquire the SSH link, use "Code" > SSH > Copy to clipboard.
+Acquire the SSH link on GitHub webpage for your fork: use "Code" > SSH > Copy to clipboard.
 Clone the "remote" repository to a "local" copy in any folder you wish.
 You may use these helpful commands to navigate
 ```
 D:
 cd D:\git